blakeohare/crayon/Tutorials/intro-beginner/index.md

 ### Booleans

-Booleans are another type that only have two possible values: true and false.
+Booleans are another type that only have two possible values: `true` and `false`.
 You have been implicitly using booleans each time you use an if or while statement with something like `==` or `<`.
 These operators take two numbers and create a boolean from it.
-The if (or while) statement itself consumes a boolean in parenthesis.
+The `if` (or `while`) statement itself consumes a boolean in parenthesis.
 Therefore it is equally acceptable to do something like this:

 ```csharp
 isSmall = x < 5;